aadinoyiibrahim/SemanticNLP/README.md

 ## Contact

-For any issues or questions, feel free to contact us: [Abdullahi Adinoyi Ibrahim](https://github.com/aadinoyiibrahim)
+For any issues or questions, feel free to contact: [Abdullahi Adinoyi Ibrahim](https://github.com/aadinoyiibrahim)